kmsmgsh/python/problem.md

        When l get smaller, the correlation matrix more closer to identity matrix

        (I used to think the greater the l is, the population limit is large.
 But this fact counter it.

+       The issue is probably just about the numerical precision of the matrix.
+To help stabilize the eigenspectrum of the matrix, you can do

+K = CovarianceMatrix()
+K = K + np.eye(K.shape[0]) * 1e-9

+Which should make the cholesky decomposition work nicely.

-2. [ ] When population comes small. the MCMC result (with constant GP) becomes really bad except the recover rate This also happens to MCMC without GP
+2. [x] When population comes small. the MCMC result (with constant GP) becomes really bad except the recover rate This also happens to MCMC without GP
        Most serious is beta0, scale parameter phi is not that bad.
 Remove rate gamma always behave good Also, the GP influence is large for small population